yiisoft/yii2/docs/guide/view.md

 - `View::POS_HEAD` for head section.
 - `View::POS_BEGIN` for right after opening `<body>`.
 - `View::POS_END` for right before closing `</body>`.
 - `View::POS_READY` for executing code on document `ready` event.
+This will register jQuery automatically.
-This one registers jQuery automatically.
+- `View::POS_LOAD` for executing code on document `load` event.
+This will register jQuery automatically.

 The last argument is a unique script ID that is used to identify code block and replace existing one with the same ID instead of adding a new one.
 If you don't provide it, the JS code itself will be used as the ID.